 CAUTION: Cloths used to clean camed glass inserts should be laundered separately.
 Do not mix with clothing.

-Cleaner should always be applied to a cloth, not directly to the mirror, and should not be allowed to run or drip into the base trim.
+To clean a mirror without streaks, begin by applying cleaner to a cloth, not directly to the mirror.
+Do not allow excess cleaner to run or drip into the base trim.
+Make sure to buff the mirror dry with a dry microfiber cloth or a clean, dry towel to avoid leaving any moisture behind.
 Avoid cleaners that contain sodium hydrochloride, phosphoric acid or sulfur (found in products to prevent mildew and fungus).
 Hair spray and other hair care products often contain chemicals that are caustic to silver and may cause damage to the mirror back.
 Do not use abrasives.

 TALK TO US

 If you have any questions about how to clean or care for your KraftMaid cabinetry, please don’t hesitate to contact us.
 Call our toll-free consumer line at 1-888-562-7744, contact us on Facebook or Twitter, or use our convenient contact form to email us directly.